 (Image via AFP.com)

 Online streaming is entirely awesome.
-Netflix, Amazon Prime and Hulu allow you to binge-watch your favorite series whenever you want, and on any device you connect with.
+Netflix, Amazon Prime, and Hulu allow you to binge-watch your favorite series whenever you want, on any kind of device that you connect with.
 However, these solutions are far from being perfect.
 Sometimes your favorite show can be inaccessible or disappear without a trace — that’s why many consumers who fall in love with fast-paced shows such as House of Cards or Orange is the New Black really want to know how to record Netflix.